We may earn money or products from the companies mentioned in this post.(Last Updated On: August 27, 2022)

-You’ll want to chill the truffle mixture in the freezer for about an hour before shaping it so that it hardens up.
+You’ll want to then chill the truffle mixture in the freezer for about an hour before shaping it so that it hardens up.

-Once scooped, use the trigger to release the truffle into your hand, then run it between your palms for a second or two to shape the bottom, and then plop it into a plate filled with sprinkles.
+Once scooped, use the trigger to release the truffle into your hand, then run it between your palms for a second or two to shape the bottom, and then place it into a plate filled with sprinkles.

 You’ll want to work quickly so they don’t become too soft!
 The sprinkles also help to contain the truffle and avoid melting.

 Gently press the truffles into the sprinkles and coat evenly.

 Place completed truffles on a plate in the fridge to set again for at least 30 minutes.

 Repeat with remaining truffles – you may need to set the bowl back into the fridge if the mixture starts to soften up again.